-In order to see the biggest savings on shipping costs, we use two carriers.
-We ship our heaviest goods (2-20 lbs) via Fedex, using a corporate account (Fedex gives discounted rates), we ship anything under 2 lbs USPS Priority (for roughly $5 per package), anything smaller and lighter than a 1 lb, we use First Class Mail USPS (usually less than $2).
-We did this for a couple reasons: 1- Fedex is the least expensive major parcel carrier, and does not charge extra to pick up at a commercial location.
+We ship our heaviest goods (2-20 lbs) via FedEx, using a corporate account (FedEx gives discounted rates), we ship anything under 2 lbs USPS Priority (for roughly $5 per package), anything smaller and lighter than a 1 lb, we use First Class Mail USPS (usually less than $2).
+We did this for a couple of reasons: 1- Fedex is the least expensive major parcel carrier and does not charge extra to pick up at a commercial location.
 2-USPS provides free Priority shipping supplies and free pickup from residential and commercial locations.
 3- We carefully monitored and balanced rates and carriers to ensure that we are getting the best price using the above formula. – Thanks to Audrey from www.stop-germs.com/

 Package it efficiently

-My number one tip for saving money on shipping orders is to package your items in smart way.
-I have found that it is best to that is not too large; your item should fit in it comfortably with out too much empty space.
-To ensure my chocolates make it to their destination without loss of quality I have to include ice packs and make sure the items with not be damaged in shipping.
-Using light and airy packing material also helps to have on shipping costs.
+I have found that it is best to that is not too large; your item should fit in it comfortably without too much empty space.
+Using light and airy packing material also helps to save shipping costs.
 If this is not possible, making use of the flat rate boxes from USPS is a great way to go.
-I like my packages to have an aesthetic feel to them when the are opened so placement of items in the boxes is important to me.
-By using, or reusing, air packets this helps to keep my products in top shop and I can save money on supplies when I reuse them from materials I have ordered. – Thanks to Christopher from http://sinfulsweetsonline.com/
+I like my packages to have an aesthetic feel to them when they are opened, so the placement of items in the boxes is important to me.
+By using, or reusing, air packets this helps to keep my products in top shape and I can save money on supplies when I reuse them from materials I have ordered. – Thanks to Christopher from http://sinfulsweetsonline.com

 Use Etsy’s shipping service